 The lines were long but they moved fairly quick.
 We waited about 40 minutes from tickets to boat.
 They work pretty efficiently.
 You start at the ticket line then move through to take the elevator to the docks.
 This is the only way to get to the boat.

-Waiting on the bridge to get to the elevator can get hot.
+Waiting on the bridge to the elevator can get hot.
 I packed snacks and water bottles for the kids.
 Also hats and sunscreen.
 If you don’t like heights this can be a little scary too.
 I don’t like heights and my son really doesn’t like them but we just stayed away from the edge and we were both okay.

 Arrive early and you shouldn’t have to wait too long on the bridge.
 At the docks they give you your blue poncho and you get in line for the boat.
 They had two boats the day we were there.
 We waited until the boat arrived to put our ponchos on because they get hot fast!!